mikemolina/kalendas/README.md

-8. If you want install program from the repository git in *GitHub*, first make sure have installed *GNU Autoconf*, *GNU Automake*, *GNU libiconv*, *GNU gettext*, *Texinfo*, *pod2man* (included in your distribution Perl) and optionaly *LaTeX*; in some distros UNIX some build dependencies are installed by default.
+8. If you want install program from the repository git in *GitHub*, first make sure have installed *GNU Autoconf*, *GNU Automake*, *GNU libiconv*, *GNU gettext*, *Texinfo*, *pod2man* (included in your distribution Perl) and optionaly *LaTeX* and *pkg-config*; in some distros UNIX some build dependencies are installed by default.
 For build and install the package in UNIX environments run the commands

         $ git clone https://github.com/mikemolina/kalendas.git
         $ cd kalendas